Jesus at the home of Martha and Mary: Interpretation

 Shifting gender expectations, as well as the views of primarily male interpreters, have led to a diversity of interpretations of this passage.
-Modern presuppositions about women’s domestic roles have often imagined Martha’s “preparations” to be related to food, placing her in the kitchen in this scene.
+Modern presuppositions about women's domestic roles have often imagined Martha's "preparations" to be related to food, placing her in the kitchen in this scene.
 Food, however, does not seem to be at play.
-Martha is the householder (Luke 10:38) and the many “preparations” which distract her are rendered by the Greek word diakonia, a word used for services often associated with a particular office of an association, leading some commentators to imagine Martha’s business to be related to helping Jesus’ movement.
+Martha is the householder (Luke 10:38) and the many "preparations" which distract her are rendered by the Greek word diakonia, a word used for services often associated with a particular office of an association, leading some commentators to imagine Martha's business to be related to helping Jesus' movement.

 Mary, who is listening to Jesus, is said to have chosen "the better part".
-The distinction made by Jesus is frequently interpreted as meaning that spiritual values are important than material business, such as preparation of food.
+The distinction made by Jesus is frequently interpreted as meaning that spiritual values are more important than material business, such as preparation of food.
 Two different words describe her distress – "worry", and "distract" – and Luke accordingly doubles her name and uses alliteration to draw attention to her anxious behavior (Greek: Μάρθα Μάρθα μεριμνᾷς, Martha, Martha, merimnas in Luke 10:41).